 Bar chords are among the most useful things you can learn to play.
 Although they can be hard at first, once you’ve built up the necessary strength and technique required, you will have access to more chords than you know what to do with.

 This lesson is technically the second lesson, in a series about chords.
-You can read the first lesson here.
-In that lesson, we explored open chords, and looked at the basic building blocks of Major and minor chords.
-In this lesson, we’re going to explore barre chords – what they are, why they’re useful, and how to play them.
+In the first lesson, we explored open chords, and looked at the basic building blocks of Major and minor chords.
+In this lesson, we’re going to explore bar chords – what they are, why they’re useful, and how to play them.

-The above image demonstrates a good exercise to practise when developing barre chord technique and strength.
-Simply barre an entire fret, and try to make the notes ring clear.
-The first time you attempt to do this, the sound that you produce will most likely be muted and rough, but just by working on this basic exercise, you will be building up the strength needed to play barre chords properly.
+The above image demonstrates a good exercise to practise when developing bar chord technique and strength.
+Simply bar an entire fret, and try to make the notes ring clear.
+The first time you attempt to do this, the sound that you produce will most likely be muted and rough, but just by working on this basic exercise, you will be building up the strength needed to play bar chords properly.

-We’ll dive further into the technical side of playing barre chords shortly, but before we go on, we need to revisit open chords, and explore their limitations.
+We’ll dive further into the technical side of playing bar chords shortly, but before we go on, we need to revisit open chords, and explore their limitations.

 The Limitations of Open Chords

 I’m assuming that you are already familiar with open chords, can play them relatively comfortably, and know how to read chord diagrams.
 If this is not the case, then you might want to go back and explore open chords before moving on to this lesson.
 You can brush up on open chords by reading the following lessons:

 - What are Open Chords (1st lesson in this series)

 - Chords Index Page (links to more lessons)